Sanders of the River: Paul Robeson's reaction to the film

-The African American singer and actor Paul Robeson, a civil rights activist, accepted the role of Bosambo while living in London.
+The African-American singer and actor Paul Robeson, a civil rights activist, accepted the role of Bosambo while living in London.
 At the time, he was studying the roots of pan-African culture through studies of language and music.
-Robeson felt that if he could portray the Nigerian leader, Bosambo, with cultural accuracy and dignity, he could help audiences—especially Black audiences—to understand and respect the roots of Black culture.
+Robeson felt that if he could portray the Nigerian leader Bosambo with cultural accuracy and dignity, he could help audiences—especially Black audiences—to understand and respect the roots of Black culture.
 He took the role on the condition that the film would portray Africans positively.

 The filmmakers took an unusual step towards authenticity by sending a film crew on a four-month voyage into remote areas of Africa.
 They recorded traditional African dances and ceremonies, with the intention of using this footage integrated with scenes shot in the studio that included the future President and Prime Minister of Kenya Jomo Kenyatta as one of the extras.

 After the filming, Robeson was asked to return to the studio for retakes of some scenes.
-He discovered that the film’s message had been changed during editing; it seemed to support the continuation of colonial rule in Africa, a message which Robeson disagreed with.
+He discovered that the film's message had been changed during editing; it seemed to support the continuation of colonial rule in Africa, a message with which Robeson disagreed.
 The finished film was dedicated to "the handful of white men whose everyday work is an unsung saga of courage and efficiency".

 Robeson also discovered his character, Bosambo, had been changed during the editing process from a proud leader to a servile lackey of the colonial administration.
 He said:

 The imperialist plot had been placed in the plot during the last days five days of shooting...I was roped into the picture because I wanted to portray the culture of the African people and I committed a faux pas which convinced me that I had failed to weigh the problems of 150,000,000 native Africans...I hate the picture.

-In 1938, Robeson added disparagingly: "It is the only film of mine that can be shown in Italy or Germany, for it shows the negro as Fascist states desire him - savage and childish."
+In 1938, Robeson added disparagingly: "It is the only film of mine that can be shown in Italy or Germany, for it shows the negro as Fascist states desire him – savage and childish."
 Robeson was so disillusioned by the picture that he attempted, but failed, to buy all the prints to prevent it from being shown.

 Reception

-It was the 11th most popular film at the British box office in 1935-36.
+It was the 11th most popular film at the British box office in 1935–36.

 Other versions

 The film was parodied in Will Hay's 1938 film Old Bones of the River.
 This comedy featured characters named Commissioner Sanders, Captain Hamilton and Bosambo.

-In 1963, producer Harry Alan Towers made a German/British international co-production small scale version of the film, Death Drums Along the River set in the modern day only using some of the names of the characters.
+In 1963, producer Harry Alan Towers made a German/British international co-production small-scale version of the film, Death Drums Along the River, set in the modern day, only using some of the names of the characters.
 It spawned a sequel, Coast of Skeletons (1965).